Image Operations - Filtering

 Monochrome

-Remaps the color of each pixel within the image so that it falls within the shades of a single color.
+This filter remaps the color of each pixel so that it aligns with shades of a single color, effectively applying a monochromatic hue over the image.

-In order to use the Monochrome filter, you must set a value within the monochrome hash which takes a float within the range 0 - 100, and describes the intensity of the applied monochromatic hue and a color which takes a hex-encoded string in RGB, RRGGBB or AARRGGBB format.
-For example, to apply a semi-transparent blue 750015FF hue:
+To use the Monochrome filter, set a value within the monochrome hash that specifies the intensity of the monochromatic hue, along with a color parameter that accepts a hex-encoded string in RGB, RRGGBB, or AARRGGBB format.
+For example, to apply a semi-transparent blue hue (750015FF):

 {